 10 July 2018

-In March this year, Philip Morris New Zealand participated in a trial to determine whether selling Platform 1 and associated tobacco units in New Zealand was in violation of the country’s Smoke-Free Environments Act, 1990.
+In March 2018, Philip Morris New Zealand participated in a trial to determine whether selling Platform 1 and associated tobacco units in New Zealand was in violation of the country’s Smoke-Free Environments Act, 1990.

 The question to be answered was whether commercializing the product was at odds with the purpose of the Act, which is to reduce the harmful effects of tobacco products and reduce exposure of non-smokers to passive smoking.
 Science played a key role in the evidence that was considered by the court.
 Philip Morris New Zealand submitted evidence from Dr. Moira Gilchrist, PMI’s Vice-President of Scientific and Public Communications, summarizing our scientific assessment of Platform 1.